 The Missouri Department of Health and Senior Services (DHSS) is operating a COVID-19 hotline, 877-435-8411.
 Citizens can also find current COVID-19 information on the DHSS website.
 The hotline is operated by medical professionals and is available 24 hours a day, seven days a week and the website is updated regularly.

-The city of St. Joseph Health Department is closed for public access to ensure proper physical distancing and help reduce the spread of virus.
+The city of St. Joseph Health Department has limited public access to ensure proper physical distancing and help reduce the spread of virus.
 Please contact the health department for information about our services at 271-4636.
 The Social Welfare Board is providing essential medical, dental and women’s health services.
 Please call their clinic 233-5188 to schedule an in person or telehealth appointment.

 The City of St. Joseph continues to closely monitor updates from the Centers for Disease Control and Prevention (CDC), and the Missouri Department of Health and Senior Services (DHSS) regarding the outbreak of Coronavirus or COVID-19.
 Symptoms of COVID-19 may appear 2-14 days after exposure and include: